costastf/micropython_hourly_sleeper_library/README.md

 If we need to reset the counter we need to hard reset the board through the reset button.
 Its best to try a couple of times to make sure that the signal is properly caught.

+# Debugging

+In order to debug our code and the loop we can set

+    HOURLY_SLEEP_DEBUG=True

+either in boot.py or in main.py
+If that variable is set the deepsleep performed is 6 seconds long instead of an hour to make the monitoring a bit more manageable.